Approximation algorithms for the MAXSPACE advertisement problem: A PTAS for MAXSPACE-RDV with a constant number of slots

 where the last inequality holds because~${|\WW| \leq 2^K}$, and the last equality holds because there are~${2^{|\calt|} = 2^{2^K}}$ distinct choices for~$\WW$. \end{proof}

-The complete algorithm for small ads is presented in Algorithm~\ref{alg:2k}.
-Given parameter~$\varepsilon>0$, this algorithm receives as input a set of small ads~$P$ and a vector~$c$ which contains the capacity of each type.
-The algorithm returns a feasible schedule for~${P' \subseteq P}$ in~$K$ slots.
-Based on vector~$c$, the algorithm creates a flow graph and executes a maximum flow algorithm to assign ads to type.
-The Algorithm~$\Call{Rounding}{}$ transforms a fractional assignment into an integral assignment.
-Note that this assignment can be easily converted into a solution for SMALL-MAXSPACE-RD.
+The complete algorithm for MAXSPACE-RDV is presented in Algorithm~\ref{alg:2k}.
+Given parameter $\varepsilon>0$, this algorithm receives a set of ads~$\cala$ as input.
+The algorithm tries to guess which~$q$ ads are most valuable for an optimal solution.
+It explores all possible combinations of subsets~$V \subseteq \cala$ with at most~$q$ ads, and for each feasible scheduling for~$V$, it tries to fill the remaining spaces with ads less valuable than the ones in~$V$, called~$U$.
+In this step, the algorithm associates ads of~$U$ to types using the linear program~(P).
+The Algorithm $\Call{Rounding}{}$ transforms the fractional assignment~$\MF$ into an integer assignment~$\MF'$.
+Note that this assignment can be easily converted into a schedule of ads~$U$ into solution~$S'$.
+The algorithm returns the solution of maximum value among those considered.